-Celebrate any occasion with this Earl Grey Cake for two.
-Especially when it’s covered in light and airy vanilla bean buttercream and filled with zesty lemon curd!
+Celebrate any occasion with this Earl Grey Cake with vanilla bean buttercream and filled with zesty lemon curd!
+The light Earl Grey flavor infused in the cake pairs beautifully with a delicate frosting.

 Dish Count :: 1 Mixer, 1 Mixing Bowl, 1 6-inch Cake Pan

 The secret is, I used to teach cake decorating.
 It was how I saved up money to pay for my own wedding, and it gave me great joy – along with a lot of added stress, when I would run home to walk the dog after a long day, just to pack up my car, mixer and everything else to teach evening lessons at my local crafts store.
-I took pride in, loved it, didn’t mind smelling sickly sweet as frosting, or having fifteen batches of containers of frosting in my fridge at home.
-But after a while, it was almost a chore and I wondered if I would ever do it again for fun.
+I took pride in it.
+And finding new flavor pairings continues to be one of my favorite things.
+This Earl Grey Cake with vanilla bean buttercream is a dream combination for those who love delicate flavors.

 I’ve known Christina for nearly four years now – having met through our blogs, bonded over our mutual love of wheat, and the men (and women) who grow it, study it and thrive on it – herself included! – and of course our love of whiskey, and carbs.
 I couldn’t think of a more fitting baked tribute to a woman bringing in a new chapter to her life story.